cavarres/physical-computing-final/README.md

 **The Clock**

-The piece is a 53.34in diameter clock made out of birch wood.
+The piece is a 53.34 in diameter clock made out of birch wood.
 The clock movement mechanism was inspired by the [Starchar Clock](http://thewoodenclock.com/downloads/starchar-clock-plans/) designed by Colin Sprinkle.
 The mechanism was built following the instructions provided by Sprinkle.
 The clock is equipped with an hour, minute and second hand which all move thanks to the wood mechanism designed by Sprinkle.
 The clock moves thanks to a [continuous rotation servo motor](https://www.adafruit.com/product/154) wich is hooked to a [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/).

 The clock has a non traditional face that displays roman numerals that increase counterclockwise ![Clock Face][images/Clock Face.jpg].
 As is used in many clocks for [multiple reasons](http://mentalfloss.com/article/24578/why-do-some-clocks-use-roman-numeral-iiii), the clock uses IIII instead of IV to represent 4.